New York Giants Odds3rd in NFC East

 New York Giants & DraftKings

-The New York Giants and DraftKings reached an agreement to make DraftKings the official sports betting, iGaming and Daily Fantasy Sports (DFS) partner in September 2020.
+The New York Giants and DraftKings reached an agreement to make DraftKings the official sports betting, iGaming and Daily Fantasy Sports (DFS) partner in Sept.
+2020.
 DraftKings and the Giants are providing a free-to-play Pick 'Em game that is available to Giants fans weekly.
-The parternship also includes a SportsLounge open on Giants' game days where guests can engage on DraftKings platforms.
+The partnership also includes a SportsLounge open on Giants' game days where guests can engage on DraftKings platforms.

 Betting on the New York Giants

 The moneyline is as straightforward as it gets when it comes to betting.
 The only thing to do here is to pick the winner.
 Check out this example: